 WEBSITE GOALS AND OBJECTIVES

-The primary goal of the Remore Hair website is to strengthen its online presence and establish itself as a trusted plat form for customers
+The primary goal of the Remore Hair website is to strengthen its online presence and establish itself as a trusted plat form for customers seeking premium hair products and services.
+The website will serve as both an e-commerce store and an information hub, providing customers with easy access to products, services, and educational resources on haircare.

 Specific Goals: